 Some addiction-related actions have similar attributes.
 Impulsive spending is an action that frequently occurs in the world of addiction.
 Some people spend hundreds or thousands of dollars on their drug habits without giving the bills and other responsibilities a second thought.
 Another example of an irrational action is quitting one’s job to go on a drug or alcohol binge.

 Compulsive actions are actions that conform to an improper urge or real or imagined pressure.
-An example of a compulsive behavior is repeatedly drinking because you feel pressure to do what your friends do.
+An example of compulsive behavior is repeatedly drinking because you feel pressure to do what your friends do.
 Excessive compulsive behaviors can place a person in an illness category.

 Getting Help for Addictive Attributes

 Florida is an excellent place for addiction recovery because of its natural scenery and warm weather.
 Changing one’s scenery is often necessary for a full recovery because it removes you from the people and places that triggered your addiction.
+Often, removing yourself from your environment is the key to your recovery.
+Changing your old habits and developing newer, healthier ones.